ShangWangLab/OpenChronoMorphViewer/documentation/install/installation-instructions.md

 1. Open the OCMV repository previously downloaded and double-click on "run-OCMV-macOS.command" to start the software.

 ## Ubuntu 20.04+

+### Option #1
+A binary distribution is available for Ubuntu 20.04 or later.
+If you would like to use the binary version, just [download OCMV-1.0-Ubuntu-20.04](https://github.com/ShangWangLab/OpenChronoMorphViewer/releases/tag/Public) and extract the tar gzip archive anywhere.
+If you merely want to view files, you may stop here.
+However, the binary distribution cannot be used to write animations scripts; for those, you must continue to install the Python requirements along with FFmpeg.

+### Option #2
 Install Python with dependencies:
 1. Open a terminal.
 2. Add the deadsnakes PPA, which provides specific version builds of Python for Ubuntu.